 Federal Stafford Subsidized and Unsubsidized Loan Program

-Mount Sinai is a Direct Lending Institution.
+Icahn School of Medicine is a Direct Lending Institution.
 The maximum amount of subsidized loan varies for each program.
 Consult the Director of Financial Aid for specific information.
 Unless otherwise informed, the Financial Aid Office will create a financial aid package for each applicant inclusive of the full Federal Stafford Unsubsidized Loan amount that each applicant qualifies for.

 Office of Financial Aid